This is a summary. To read the whole story subscribe to BostonGlobe.com

 AT&T Inc., one of the nation’s largest wireless providers, is starting the new year with an assault on rival T-Mobile US Inc.,

 AT&T’s move is viewed by analysts as a preemptive strike against T-Mobile, which is said to be planning a similar announcement at next week’s Consumer Electronics Show in Las Vegas.
 It signals what could become an industry-wide price war that would ultimately benefit consumers, analysts said.

 Every US cellphone company faces a stark problem — virtually everyone who needs a phone already has one, said Ramon Llamas, wireless industry analyst for IDC Corp. in Framingham.
 That leaves them with only one option to grow: luring customers from rivals.
-Full story for BostonGlobe.com subscribers.